utraf-pasteur-institute/CellWalker/README.md

 9. There is also an option of coloring the skeleton by the node radius or the component.
 Coloring using node radius values is useful to visually contrast between thicker and thinner regions of the 3D object.
 On the other hand, coloring by component can give an idea of disconnected objects where skeleton was separately built for each object.<br>
 10. The 'Draw skeleton' button will launch a 3D viewer showing the skeleton as nodes connected by edges.
 The color scale on the right will indicate the node radius if the radius was chosen as coloring method.<br>
 11. Hold and drag mouse left button to rotate the scene.
 Hold and drag mouse right button to zoom in/out.
 12. The 'Save skeleton' button will open a dialogbox with a suggested filename for saving the skeleton.
 You can either accept the suggested name (that contains the information of the parameters used for skeletonization) or type another name.
 The extension of the file has to be 'swc'.
 The skeleton is then saved in the SWC format.
 Additionally, CellWalker will also save an OBJ and an MTL file for the skeleton.
-The OBJ and MTL files can be used to load a 3D representation of the skeleton in software like <a href="" target="_blank">Blender</a> for advanced visualization.
+The OBJ and MTL files can be used to load a 3D representation of the skeleton in software like <a href="" target="_blank">Blender</a> for advanced visualization.<br>Note that translation coordinates will be applied to the skeleton saved as OBJ file.

+**Skeleton-based analysis**<br>
+1. Once the skeleton is visualized, you can perform the following analyses by selecting the nodes on the skeleton and then choosing an action from the 'Skeleton-based analysis' section.
+These action buttons present an icon and show a tooltip by hovering the mouse cursor to describe the action they perform.
+2. The nodes on the skeleton can be chosen by pressing the mouse middle button.
+The selected node ids are printed in the terminal window.
+3. 'Calculate length': Select two nodes and then click on the button with a ruler icon.
+The button shows 'Calculate length' as tooptip.
+The length calculations will be printed to the terminal window.
+The straight length as well as the path length are calculated between the two selected nodes.
+For the path length, the full path is also printed as a table showing details of the shortest path between the selected nodes.<br>
+4.

 Using translation coordinates